Here, at Olympic Ambulance

-You find yourself needing or having to call for help for someone you love.
-No one wants to find themselves here, but we all do at some point.
-At Olympic Ambulance we understand how difficult that moment is and we want to do everything we can to care for you or your loved one during this very stressful situation.
+You or someone you love is experiencing a medical emergency.
+No one wants to find themselves in that position, but most of us do at some point.
+At Olympic Ambulance we understand how stressful that moment is, so when it occurs we do everything we can to provide you or your loved one the kind, compassionate and professional service you deserve.

 Our philosophy is simple: we are driven by a singular focus on the patient.
 We strive to provide the very best care possible through our highly skilled staff and responders, who are State-certified and trained in the latest techniques.
 Of course, we make sure our responders have all the tools necessary to help in your moment of need, from state-of-the-art medical equipment to our fleet of ambulances designed for comfort and care.
-As a privately owned company, we have the ability to provide assistance long after initial care is complete, such as helping with questions related to insurance, Medicare, and Medicaid.
+And, as a privately owned company, our services extend beyond the transport.
+We are always available to ensure your questions related to insurance, Medicare, and Medicaid are answered promptly.

-From our home offices in Sequim, Washington, we operate branches in Clallam, Jefferson, Kitsap, Mason, and Thurston counties providing emergency and non-emergency ambulance transports between medical facilities.
-This includes responding to 911 calls in partnership with city, county, and federal fire agencies.
-In all the communities we serve, we strive to be a valued member by supporting local causes and encouraging our employees to become involved.
+From our home office in Sequim, Washington, to the branches we operate in Clallam, Kitsap, Mason, and Thurston counties, we provide emergency and non-emergency ambulance transports between medical facilities and respond to 911 calls in partnership with city, county, and federal fire agencies.
+We strive to be a valued member of all the communities we serve by supporting local causes and encouraging our employees to become involved.